xinyangcui/hub/readme.txt

-Git is a free sortware.
-Git is a version control system. hello world.
+Git is distributed a version control system. hello world.